 \subsection{Parabolic elements of $\Cr_2(\bfk)$}

-According to Theorem~\ref{thm:Elements}, there are two types of parabolic elements, depending on the growth of the sequence $\deg(f^n)$: Jonquières and Halphen twists.
+According to Theorem~\ref{thm:Elements}, there are two types of parabolic elements, depending on the growth of the sequence $\deg(f^n)$: Jonqui\`eres and Halphen twists.
 Here, we collect extra informations on these transformations, and study their distortion properties in Sections~\ref{par:Par-Horoball} and~\ref{par:Jonq-Non-Disto}.